topofocus/active-orient/README.md

 Sql-commands can be executed as batch

-The ActiveOrient::Query-Class provides a Query-Stack and an Records-Array which keeps the results.
+The ActiveOrient::Query-Class provides a Query-Stack and a Records-Array which keeps the results.
 The ActiveOrient::Query-Class acts as Parent-Class for aggregated Records (without a \@rid), which are ActiveOrient::Model::Myquery Objects.
 If a Query returns a database-record, the correct ActiveOrient::Model-Class is instantiated.

 ```ruby
    ach = ActiveOrient::Query.new